MrPrattASH/Robotics-II-Circuit-Python/learning_modules/programming_tutorials/State_Machines/state_machines_intro.md

 ## Challenge #1: The Patrolling Guard Bot

-Design a state machine for a robot that patrols a hallway.
+Design a state machine for a robot that 'patrols' a hallway in the school.
 It moves in one direction until it hits a wall, then it turns around and moves in the other direction.

 It will have two states: **"Moving Left"** and **"Moving Right"**.
 It has a bumper on both the left and right sides.
+Assume that we have NO human or obstacle detection.
+It's not a very smart robot.

 ```
 # Write the flowchart pseudo-code for the "Moving Left" state.